curvedinf/hypercells/README.md

 - `displayed_fields`: Optional.
 A list of strings that name which fields of `queryset` to display.
 - `hidden_fields`: Optional.
 A list of strings that name which fields of `queryset` to hide.
 This is mutually exclusive to `displayed_fields`, with `displayed_fields` having priority.
 - `css_classes`: Optional.
+A dictionary of css classes to add to various elements of the table.
-Default value: `{'table': 'table table-responsive table-hover', 'thead': '', 'thead_tr': '',
-'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}`.
-A dictionary of css classes to add to various
+Default value: `{'table': 'table table-responsive table-hover', 'thead': '', 'thead_tr': '', 'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}`.
-elements of the table.
 - `enforce_security`: Optional.
 If enabled, the API will only respond to requests from the user which created a context.
 Note: Contexts owned by anonymous users will have API security disabled, since it is impossible to authenticate them.
 - `request`: Optional.
 If enforce_security is enabled, this argument is required.
-It is used to get the current user to store in the context.
+It is used to get the current user for the context.
 - `templates`: Optional.
 A dict of template overrides for the default hypercells templates.
 Available template keys are defined in
 `hypercells.lib`: `HC_TEMPLATE_JS`, `HC_TEMPLATE_TABLE`, `HC_TEMPLATE_LOADER`, `HC_TEMPLATE_TD_JS`, `HC_TEMPLATE_TR_JS`.
-For instance: `templates={HC_TEMPLATE_TR_JS: "custom_tr_js",}`.
+Example usage: `templates={HC_TEMPLATE_TR_JS: "custom_tr_js.html",}`.

 ### `hypercells.lib.create_uid_from_user(request, location_identifier)`